xmake-io/xmake-docs/guide/syntax_description.md

     add_defines("TEST3")
 ```

-In the `src/xmake.lua` sub-configuration, there is also a global root domain, configured with `add_defines("ROOT2")`, which belongs to the sub-configuration root domain and only takes effect on all targets in the current sub-xmake.lua.
-For the target xmake.lua in the lower level includes the target, because previously said, xmake is the configuration inheritance relationship of the tree structure.
+In the `src/xmake.lua` sub-configuration, there is also a global root domain, configured with `add_defines("ROOT2")`, which belongs to the sub-configuration root domain and only takes effect on all targets in the current `sub-xmake.lua`.
+For the target `xmake.lua` in the lower level includes the target, because previously said, Xmake is the configuration inheritance relationship of the tree structure.

 Therefore, the final configuration results of these targets are: